g3w-suite/g3w-suite-documentation/g3wsuite_editing.md

 The definition of the form structure can be managed, on QGIS, from the **`Properties of the vector`, in the `Attributes Form section`**.

 ![](images/manual/editing_qgis_form_widget.png)

-##### Conditionals forms based on QGIS expressions

-Conditional forms based on QGIS expressions are supported and implemented for online editing/consulting.

-It is therefore possible to define the visibility of a forms (form or group) and of the fields it contains, on the basis of the values defined on further fields when filling in the attributes.

-##### Drill-down (cascading) forms

-Drill-down (cascading) forms **based on QGIS expressions** are supported and implemented for online editing.

-The functionality can be used to implement “drill-down” within editing forms, where the values available in one field depend on the values of other fields.

-This function will be reflected in the consultation side.

 #### Definition of editing widgets associated with individual attributes
 At the QGIS project level (always from **`Vector Properties`**, **`Attribute Form`** section) it is possible to define an alias and an editing widget for each attribute.